jedStevens/material_exporter/README.md

 has been provided with this repository.

-It exports the first level layer groups that have:
-	- at least one child layer
-	- is named one of: `['alb', 'ao', 'mtl', 'rgh', 'emi']`
+It exports the first level layer groups that has at least one child layer and is named one of: `['alb', 'ao', 'mtl', 'rgh', 'emi']`

 The `.kra` file provided contains layer-groups with these names as well as a default black background.